-Fuente de Vida church (which can mean either Source of Life or Fountain of Life) meets together in some rented offices in the centre of town on Sunday mornings.
-We currently gather about 80 or 90 people to our main meeting.
+Fuente de Vida church (which can mean either Source of Life or Fountain of Life) meets together in the events hall of the Baptist Convention Seminary near the centre of town on Sunday mornings.
+We currently gather anywhere from 50 to 80 or 90 people to our main meeting.
 Although we are still a relatively small group, we have a great mix of people.

 Many have some connection with the streets; either by having lived on the streets themselves in the past, or a relative of someone who has been (or still is) on the streets, whilst others are from ordinary working families: professionals, students, housewives, etc. The great thing is to see such a wide variety of people who consider each other as friends, united by what Christ has done for us.